 Today in the kitchen: making face butter to work out proportions on request from my sister.

 Butters are quite simply a mixture of solid fats with a small quantity of liquid oil.
 No beeswax.
 Essential oils optional.
 I sometimes use only shea as the butter and leave out the cocoa butter, when I do that I use 75 grams of shea butter instead.
 I use unrefined butters but refined works too.
 I also use violet and rose infused almond oil, infused oils are lovely in this butter and can be substituted for the sweet almond oil.
+Mountain Rose Herbs is where I get my essential oils, butters, and carrier oils.

 My essential oil combinations of choice are: